 When the closing entry is created, the Project is no longer ACTIVE, and system will not allow any further transactions that could affect the Project Revenue or Cost

-Each Project record contains a Profit tab that displays information about Project financials allowing comparisons between Budgeted, Projected, Actual, and Earned details
+Each Project record contains a Profit tab that displays information about Project financials allowing comparisons between Budgeted, Projected, Actual, and Earned details.

 Tip: View demonstrations of a) how to leverage the Project > Profit and associated “Project WIP” and “Project Revenue / Cost Forecast” reports, b) how an Internal Change Order (ICO) and Customer Change Order (CCO) affects Project > Profit: